 So not only is an organized desk important, but an organized schedule is also essential to achieve the respective goals.

 A famous saying comes around “For every minute spent organizing is an hour earned.”

 Choosing the correct place –

 Choose a place that does not limit natural light and air.
-Choose an area, which is free from distractions and is comfortable.
+Choose an area that is free from distractions and comfortable.